DroiDevs-PL/books/README.md

 * Using Google Api Books
 * Scanning books bar codes
 * Adding posibility of preview user libraries created by other users
+* List to store list of books to read

 ## What do we use?
 * [ButterKnife](http://jakewharton.github.io/butterknife/)